vikidi/Homepages/README.md

 I am not currently accepting PRs to this project, since it is part of my own portfolio.
 If you want to help, you can leave an issue.

 ## License
 Open source rules!
 This project is under MIT license, which means you can freely use the code.
-If you use this project and feel generous, please include my name and website in your product: Ville Saarinen, villesaarinen.me.
+If you use this project and feel generous, please include my name and website in your project: Ville Saarinen, villesaarinen.me.